 We will now investigate a data set of Raman spectra of fat from pork adipose tissue.28 This data set was also analyzed in Liland et al.24 The data set consists of 77 samples, with 50 samples being used for training.
 From the data we made 500 random partitions into training and test sets.
 We will perform a similar analysis as for the previous data set, but we will primarily report the mean results from these 500 different partitions.
 There are 4967 wavenumbers evenly distributed in the range $120cm^{-1} - 3099.6cm^{-1}$ after trimming.
 The response variables are monounsaturated fatty acids (MUFA), polyunsaturated fatty acids (PUFA), iodine values, and saturated fatty acids (SFA).
 Here we only look at the responses MUFA and iodine value as the results for PUFA and SFA are similar to the results for MUFA and iodine value.
 As with the fish oil data, we use EMSC with a degree 6 polynomial correction to pre-process the data.
-The raw spectra and the corrected spectra for one partition of the data set are plotted in Figure 6.
+The raw spectra and the corrected spectra are plotted in Figure 6.
 After pre-processing the data, much of the variation between the spectra is removed.
-We note, however, that there is still large variation in the spectra by adding a term representing this interferent to the EMSC pre-processing (this is done in Liland et al.24), or from only the model by adding an interferent term to the TR problem.
+We note, however, that there is still large variation in the spectra in particular in the region $1310cm^{-1} - 1420cm^{-1}$.
+This variation could be removed from the spectra by adding a term representing this interferent to the EMSC pre-processing (this is done in Liland et al.24), or from only the model by adding an interferent term to the TR problem.